mbareford/container-blogs/hpc_container_factory.md

 ```

 We see that the GROMACS code has been targeted twice at the ARCHER2 platform, once using Cray MPICH v8 and again using OpenMPI v4.
 Both of
 these events are time stamped and the container-based paths to the make logs are indicated.
-In this way, ownership of a container image should
+In this way, possession of a container image file
-be sufficient for determining the HPC platforms on which the containerized application is expected to run.
-Note also that batch submission script
+should be sufficient for determining the HPC platforms on which the containerized application is expected to run.
+Note also that batch submission
-templates also exist within the container.
+script templates also exist within the container.

 It is apparent that this *targeting* workflow is somewhat complex involving many Bash scripts most of which are executed at the factory.